 Rare Two-Sheet Lafreri School World Map

-Striking original-color example of the recently-discovered and only second known surviving example of the second state of Arnold di Arnoldi's two-sheet world map, first published in Siena in 1601.
+Striking original-color example of the first state of Arnold di Arnoldi's two-sheet world map, published in Siena in 1601.

 Arnoldi's map is the earliest obtainable multi-sheet map based upon Petrus Plancius's highly influential 18 sheet wall map of 1592, which survives today in a single example in Spain.

 Arnoldi's world map includes a stout South America and an extensive North America.
 Eurasia is well delineated, although Japan is peculiarly curled.
 Asia and the Americas are separated by a narrow Strait of Anian, an important feature in the history of cartography.

 There are many notes augmenting the named mountain ranges, lakes, rivers, cities, and polities.
 In South America, the reader is warned of Patagonian giants.
 Another note explains that the continent was named for Amerigo Vespucci and that it is filled with proud people who were converted to Christianity by the Spanish.

 North America includes several geographic points of interest.
 One of these is Quiuera reg., or Quivira Regio.
 This toponym refers to the Seven Cities of Gold sought by the Spanish explorer Francisco Vasquez de Coronado in 1541.
 In 1539, Coronado wandered over what today is Arizona and New Mexico, eventually heading to what is now Kansas to find the supposedly rich city of Quivira.
 Although he never found the cities or the gold, the name stuck on maps of southwest North America, wandering from midwest to southwest to northwest.
 Lake Conibas is shown, often considered a foreshadowing of the Great Lakes, above which is a remarkable depiction of the Northwest Passage.